NHSDigital/electronic-prescription-service-api/README.md

 In the `/azure/templates` folder, you can define reusable actions, such as running tests, and call these actions during Azure Devops pipelines.

+### Proxies folder

+This `/proxies` folder contains files relating to the Apigee API proxy.

+There are 2 folders `/live` and `/sandbox` allowing you to define a different proxy for sandbox use.
+By default, this sandbox proxy is implemented to route to the sandbox target server.

+Within the `live/apiproxy` and `sandbox/apiproxy` folders are:

+- `/proxies/default.xml` Defines the proxy's Flows.
+Flows define how the proxy should handle different requests.
+By default, _ping and _status endpoint flows are defined.
+See the APM confluence for more information on how the [_ping](https://nhsd-confluence.digital.nhs.uk/display/APM/_ping+endpoint) and [_status](https://nhsd-confluence.digital.nhs.uk/display/APM/_status+endpoint) endpoints work.
+- `/policies` Populated with a set of standard XML Apigee policies that can be used in flows.
+- `/targets` The XMLs within these folders set up target definitions which allow connections to external target servers.
+The sandbox target definition is implemented to route to the sandbox target server (code for this sandbox is found under /sandbox of this template repo).
+For more info on setting up a target server see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Setting+up+a+target+server)

 ### Emacs Plugins

 - [**openapi-yaml-mode**](https://github.com/esc-emacs/openapi-yaml-mode) provides syntax highlighting, completion, and path help